soniavetter/gnn-compile-bench/README.md

 **Author:** Sonia Vetter · March–May 2026

-A benchmark suite that measures the effect of `torch.compile()` on Graph Neural Networks across PyTorch Geometric (PyG) and Deep Graph Library (DGL).
-Experiments use datasets from Open Graph Benchmark (OGB) and from Planetoid.
+This is a benchmarking suite that measures the effect of torch.compile() on graph neural networks (GNNs) across PyTorch Geometric (PyG) and the Deep Graph Library (DGL).
+The experiments use datasets from the Open Graph Benchmark (OGB) and Planetoid.

 ---